mullroy/asmr/C++/readme.txt

      The host again provides the result to its internal library.
 In this way the C++ wrapper only acts as a 'post box' to exchange communication between the host&client libraries.
-     Another important function of the library is to save necessary state information.
+     The library directly accesses the config files to obtain the wallet RPC parameters and the destination & refund addresses.
+     The library saves necessary state information directly to the state files (host_session & client_session).
 In the event that the swap is disrupted and restarted, the host&client can resynchronise and carry on with the swap.
-This session data is stored on disk in files called host_session and client_session.
-     This data is currently managed by the library itself and not by the C++ wrapper.
-In order to make the library completely implementation independent, the session data will have to be maintained and managed by the C++ (or future) applications.
+     The config & session data is currently managed by the library itself and not by the C++ wrapper.
+In order to make the library completely implementation independent, the session & config data will have to be maintained externally by the C++ (or future) applications.
   4) Once a swap is finalised, the session files need to be removed
      manually: host_session and client_session.
 If these files are erased prematurely the state information is lost and by defenition